nikita-loik/dummy/README.md

 ## Comments

 ### virtualenv
-It proved to be a robust yet very basic tool.
+It proved to be the most robust yet very basic tool.

 However, it's pain in the ass to maintain production and development environments.
 Keeping the `requirements.txt` clean requires loads of manual work and removing dependency-packages.